Thomas Hines: Escape

-Hines had even left a note for the warden.
-It read: "Warden N. Merion, the Faithful, the Vigilant" as follows: "Castle Merion, Cell No. 20.
+Hines left a note for "Warden N. Merion, the Faithful, the Vigilant" that read, "Castle Merion, Cell No. 20.
 November 27, 1863.
 Commencement, November 4, 1863.
 Conclusion, November 20, 1863.
 Hours for labor per day, three.
 Tools, two small knives.
 La patience est amere, mais son fruit est doux.
 By order of my six honorable confederates."
 Those left behind were strip searched and moved to different cells in the Ohio State Penitentiary.
-Two of the officers who escaped with Hines and Morgan, Captain Ralph Sheldon and Captain Samuel Taylor, were captured four days later in Louisville, Kentucky, but the other three (Captain Jacob Bennett, Captain L. D. Hockersmith, and Captain Augustus Magee) made good their escape to Canada and the South.
+Two of the officers who escaped with Hines and Morgan, Ralph Sheldon and Samuel Taylor, were captured four days later in Louisville, Kentucky.
+Still, the other three (Captain Jacob Bennett, Captain L. D. Hockersmith, and Captain Augustus Magee) escaped to Canada and the Confederacy.

 Hines led John Hunt Morgan back to Confederate lines.
 First, they arrived at the train station in downtown Columbus, where they bought tickets to Cincinnati, Ohio.
 The duo jumped off the train before it entered the Cincinnati train station.
 They continued to evade capture in Cincinnati, staying for one night at the Ben Johnson House in Bardstown, Kentucky.
-In Tennessee, Hines diverted the Union troops' attention away from John Hunt Morgan, and was himself recaptured and sentenced to death by hanging.
+In Tennessee, Hines diverted the Union troops' attention away from Morgan and was himself recaptured and sentenced to death by hanging.
 He escaped that night by telling stories to the soldier in charge of him and subdued him when given the chance.
-A few days later he again escaped Union soldiers who intended to hang him.
+A few days later, he again escaped U.S. soldiers who intended to hang him.